The Best Free Things to do in Tampa Bay

 *Parking is $2 (13630 Morris Bridge Rd, Thonotosassa, FL 33592)

-Walk the boardwalk trail at John B. Sargeant Park
+Stroll along the boardwalk trail at John B. Sargeant Park

 This small Hillsborough County park is worth a visit for the pretty scenery and quiet setting.
 This park is best known for the Hillsborough River State Canoe trail which winds through the leafy greenery.
 No canoe?
 No problem – you can rent one.
 Or, opt to enjoy a nice leisurely stroll along the boardwalk trail and keep your eyes peeled for gators and exotic birds.